fujiwara/s3mover/README.md

 $ s3mover -src /path/to/local -bucket mybucket -prefix myprefix/ -gzip
 ```

-1. s3mover watches `/path/to/local` directory.
+1. s3mover watches the /path/to/local directory.
-2. When a new file is created in the directory, s3mover reads the file and uploads it to the `mybucket` bucket.
+2. When a new file is created in the directory, s3mover reads the file and uploads it to the mybucket bucket.
-   - S3 key is `myprefix/YYYY/MM/DD/HH/filename.gz`.
+   - The S3 key is myprefix/YYYY/MM/DD/HH/filename.gz.
-   - `-gzip` option is specified, the file is compressed with gzip before uploading.
+   - If the -gzip option is specified, the file is compressed with gzip before uploading.
-3. s3mover removes the file from the local directory after uploading completed.
+3. s3mover removes the file from the local directory after the upload is completed.
 4. s3mover repeats the above steps.

-If some errors occur during the process, s3mover retries the process after 1 second.
+If any errors occur during the process, s3mover retries the process after 1 second.

 ## Configurations